Caspar Schwenckfeld: Teachings

 Some of the teachings of Schwenckfeld included opposition to war, secret societies, and oath-taking, that the government had no right to command one's conscience, that regeneration is by grace through inner work of the Spirit, that believers feed on Christ spiritually, and that believers must give evidence of regeneration.
 He rejected infant baptism, outward church forms, and "denominations".
 His views on the Eucharist prompted Luther to publish several sermons on the subject in his 1526 The Sacrament of the Body and Blood of Christ—Against the Fanatics.

 Publications

-In 1540 Luther expelled Schwenckfeld from Silesia.
 In 1541, Schwenckfeld published the Great Confession on the Glory of Christ.
 Many considered the writing to be heretical.
 He taught that Christ had two natures, divine and human, but that he became progressively more divine.
 He also published a number of works about interpreting the scriptures during the 1550s, often responding to the rebuttals of the Lutheran Reformer Matthias Flacius Illyricus.

 Schwenckfeld's Theriotropheum Silesiae is considered the world's oldest published local faunal list, containing a list of the animals of Silesia, including 150 bird species.

+Disambiguation

+In 16th-century Silesia, two notable individuals named Caspar Schwenckfeld made their mark.
+Caspar Schwenckfeld von Ossig (1489/90–1561) was a nobleman, court adviser, and self-taught theologian who played a key role in the Protestant Reformation in Silesia before going into exile in southwestern Germany.
+He authored many theological works, including The Great Confession of 1541.
+The other Caspar Schwenckfeld (1563–1609) was a physician and naturalist from Hirschberg (today, Jelenia Góra, Poland), best known for his study of local plants and animals, Theriotropheum Silesiae (1603).